UBS reported quarterly results that fell short of forecasts on Wednesday.

 Net profit fell to 827 million Swiss francs from 1.807 billion a year earlier.
 Analysts called for net profit of 1.11 billion Swiss francs in a Reuters poll.

-Last week, Credit Suisse eked out a
+Last week, Credit Suisse eked out a for the quarter amid a better-than-expected showing from its fixed income division.

 Get real-time quotes for UBS's U.S.-traded shares here.